-Jobs - although I've decided to use "job" not "gig" throughout most of this module, we aren't talking about full time jobs (or even part time employment) here.
+Jobs - although I've decided to use "job" not "gig" throughout most of this module, we aren't talking about full time roles here.
 These are freelance positions, with the work generally being done from your own home (or wherever you want).